ahmaderfani12/StarRider-shader/README.md

 <br>
 ![alt text](https://github.com/ahmaderfani12/StarRider-shader/blob/main/GLSL_preview.gif?raw=true)
 <br>
-Most of the shader is by the random method with fraction of sin wave, and the rows move base on random(floor(UV.y)) to just move on the x-axis.
+Most of the shader is by the random method with a fraction of sin wave, and the rows move based on a random(floor(UV.y)) to move on the x-axis.
 <br>
 ## Unity
 <br>